taraniselsu/TacLifeSupport/README.md

 - Kerbals require resources to survive whether in a vessel or on EVA: Food, Water, Oxygen, Electricity (for air quality and climate control)
 - They produce waste resources: CarbonDioxide, Waste, WasteWater
-- They will die if they go without resources for too long: 30 days without food, 3 days without water, 5 minutes without Oxygen, and 2 hours without Electricity
+- They will die if they go without resources for too long: 30 days without food, 3 days without water, 2 hours without Oxygen, and 2 hours without Electricity
 - Crewed pods come stocked with 3 days of resources.
 - When a Kerbal goes on EVA, he takes a half day of each resource with him in the EVA suit, taking from the pod that he was in.
 - Kerbals do require resources even when their vessel is not active, and they can die if you leave them alone for too long.